 How do I apply to register to vote?

-You may obtain a registration form and register to vote in any of these places:
+You may obtain a registration form from:

 - The Office of the Ohio Secretary of State

 - Any deputy registrar of the Ohio Bureau of Motor Vehicles

 - Offices of designated agencies, including the Ohio Department of Job and Family Services, the Ohio Department of Health, the Ohio Department of Mental Health, the Ohio Department of Developmental Disabilities, or the office of any state-assisted college or university responsible for providing assistance to students with disabilities.

 You can also register by mail.
 Your registration must be postmarked by 30 days before the election.
 You can print a voter registration application online from the Ohio Secretary of State's web site.
 See: Voter Registration Form You can also have someone return the completed form in person on your behalf to the county board of elections or the Secretary of State's office, but this person must do so by the earlier of one of the following:

 - within 10 days of your completion of the registration form, or